 KD (Köln-Düsseldorfer) and other cruise lines offer Rhine River day-trip excursion cruises from Koblenz.
 Special offers and discount deals are available.

-Koblenz at the center of the Middle Rhine Valley is a great departure port for cruising on the Rhein and Mosel in Germany.
+Koblenz, at the center of the Middle Rhine Valley, is a great departure port for cruising on the Rhein and Mosel in Germany.
 KD (Köln-Düsseldorfer) is the largest operator of day-trip cruises on the Rhine River and has a strong presence in Koblenz.
-Smaller companies offer panorama hour-long sightseeing cruises from Koblenz as well as longer cruises to see the castles and Loreley Rock.
+Smaller companies offer panorama hour-long sightseeing cruises from Koblenz, as well as longer cruises to see the castles and Loreley Rock.
 These cruise lines are often slightly cheaper than KD while special birthday, senior, and family offers may bring ticket prices down too.
 Cruises on this part of the Moselle are usually only in the vicinity of Koblenz — longer Mosel cruises are easier upriver from Cochem, Bernkastel-Kuess, or Trier.

 Day-Trip Cruises on the Rhine River from Koblenz